RESTyard/RESTyard/Docs/HypermediaSchema/migration-guide.md

 **Action required:** If clients depend on null properties being present in the JSON, do NOT set `DefaultIgnoreCondition = WhenWritingNull`, or set it only at the serializer level and not on the properties POCO.
 Note that `WhenWritingNull` applies globally — it also omits null Siren structural properties (`class`, `title`, etc.), which is typically desirable.

+## Null Non-Nullable Actions Now Throw (new behavior)

+Previously, a null action property was always silently omitted from the Siren output — even when the property was declared non-nullable.
+Links and embedded entities already threw `InvalidOperationException` in that situation.

+**New:** `ToSiren()` treats null members consistently:

+- **Non-nullable action property is null** → `InvalidOperationException` at render time, same as links and embedded entities.
+Declaring the property nullable is the explicit way to say "this action may be absent".
+- **Nullable action property is null** → silently omitted (unchanged).
+- **`CanExecute()` returns false** → action omitted (unchanged); this remains the mechanism for conditional availability.

+Note: in `#nullable disable` contexts there are no nullability annotations, so **every** link, action, and embedded-entity property counts as mandatory — a null value throws.
+Enable nullable reference types and annotate optional members with `?`.

+**Action required:** if an HTO leaves a non-nullable action property null to hide the action, either declare the property nullable or keep it initialized and control visibility via `CanExecute()`.

 ## Schema: `required` Derived from Non-Nullability (new behavior)

 Previously, generated JSON Schemas (entity properties and action parameters) never contained the